ShaharBlitzer/Window/README.md

 ## Overview

 This project consists of a backend service and a frontend application designed to manage and analyze endpoint data in real-time.
-The system uses Docker for containerized deployment and is built with Node.js for the backend and a modern JavaScript framework for the frontend.
+The system uses Docker for containerized deployment and is built with Node.js for the backend and React for the frontend.

 ---